PCJones/radarr-sonarr-german-dual-language/README.md

 To reliably find German + English Dual Language releases (from now on referred to as "German DL" as the German Scene refers to them), it's best to have an indexer that specializes in these types of releases.

 ## I don't want dual language, I want to prefer German but use English as fallback (or vice versa)
 No problem at all!
 Just follow every step in the guide but skip every step about the "German DL" custom format.
-At [7.
-Prefer Language](#7-prefer-language) pick the one that fits your setup and again, just ignore the value for German DL.
+At [Prefer Language](#8-prefer-language) pick the one that fits your setup and again, just ignore the value for German DL.

 ## Guide